gc0des/INTRANET-TEMPLATE/README.md

 ## Login module

-The template now opens on a generic login entry screen and moves into the intranet when the user clicks the sample Login button.
+The template opens on a generic login entry screen and moves into the intranet when the user clicks the sample Login button.
 Developers can replace this action with any authentication provider or internal access flow.

 ## Screenshots